 From ornate Victorian water towers to quirky old railway stations, Britain is bursting with unusual places to stay.
 Try one from this list below, and you'll refuse to stay in a Travelodge ever again.
 These are some of the most interesting places to stay in England, Scotland and Wales.

 The Victorians were a clever bunch.
 Instead of wasting their energy on a heating system to stop water towers from freezing, they just re-routed flues from below, channelling hot smoke up through the centre of the tanks.
-But as the ornate iron railings and twisting staircases of Appleton Water Tower attest, they still had a taste for fanciful design.
+But as the ornate iron railings and twisting staircases of Appleton Water Tower in Norfolk attest, they still had a taste for fanciful design.
 When you gaze out over the Sandringham Estate from your warm octagonal bedroom, you might just thank them for it.

 Stick your neck out of Livingstone Safari Lodge at Port Lympne Wild Animal Park and you might see a giraffe sniffing around in the early morning light.
 Here, in the hundred or so acres of Kent countryside that rolls away from your private veranda, there are herds of grazing wildebeest, zebra and antelope.
 Keep your eyes on the glistening watering-holes and you might even spot a hippo poking its nostrils above the surface.
 The accommodation is fairly basic, but who cares when you’re waking up to one of the best views this side of Africa?